Goonhilly Satellite Earth Station: Visitor centre

-Future
+Development to Commercial Deep Space Communication

 On 11 January 2011 it was announced that part of the site was to be sold to create a space science centre.
-This would involve upgrading some of the dishes to make them suitable for "deep space communication with spacecraft missions".
+This would involve upgrading some of the dishes to make them suitable for deep space communication with spacecraft missions.
 A new company was formed to manage the operations, Goonhilly Earth Station Ltd. The company leased most of the antennas for at least three years with the option to buy the entire complex in the future.
 Goonhilly Earth Station Ltd. took ownership of the site in January 2014.

 There are plans to connect one or more of the Goonhilly dishes into global radio astronomy interferometer networks.

 There are also plans to upgrade the former visitor centre into "an outreach centre promoting space and space science for visitors, including local residents and schools".

-In July 2015 European Space Agency has begun a 9-month feasibility study to examine if antenna Goonhilly 6 could be used to support Artemis 1 of the Orion spacecraft.
+In July 2015 European Space Agency examined if antenna Goonhilly 6 could be used to support Artemis 1 of the Orion spacecraft.
+Since then the 30 and 32 metre dishes have been refurbished, upgraded, tested and certified as deep space stations and confirm to CCSDS and now can enhance NASA's Deep-Space-Network or ESA's ESTRACK network.
+The services are offered to NASA, ESA, JAXA, ASI, CNES, CSA, DLR and UKSA.

-The site is (as of 2017) a partner in the bid by Newquay Airport to become the UK's first Spaceport.
+The site is a partner in the bid by Newquay Airport to become the UK's first Spaceport.

 Support for Moon exploration

 In April 2018, Goonhilly became part of a collaboration partnership for commercial lunar mission support services, with the European Space Agency and Surrey Satellite Technology.
 The agreement calls for the upgrade of Goonhilly, and development of the Lunar Pathfinder mission.
 Plans exist for small landers with a lunar mothership providing communications relay.

+On 22 February 2024 the station served as the Earth station for the Intuitive Machines IM-1 spacecraft as it landed on the Moon.
+The first American spacecraft to do so since the Apollo 17 mission in 1972.